 If you plan to explore this last option, I advise you to work with a tax resolution expert.
 These compromise offers can be complicated, with legalese and language that can be difficult to understand.

-You do not want to make a misstep here, and you want to ensure that paying the compromised account will result in a complete settlement of your tax bill.
+You do not want to make a mistake here.
+You need to make sure that paying the compromised account will fully settle your tax bill.

 Few things are as frightening as getting a letter from the IRS.
-That official-looking letterhead is bad enough, but what the letter says is even worse.
+That official-looking letterhead is awful enough, but what the letter says is even worse.

 If you receive such a letter, you need to take positive steps right away.
-Ignoring the situation will not make it go away, and the sooner you start exploring your tax resolution options the better off you will be.
+Ignoring the problem will not make it disappear.
+The sooner you look into your tax resolution options, the better off you will be.

 Need Help with Your Tax Questions?
 Get Your Free E-Book